 Finding a place to stay near – or even in! – Berat Castle is easy, with numerous options within walking distance.

-For a luxury experience, try the 200-year-old Berati Castle Hotel, with its beautifully carved wooden ceilings (all built by hand) and stone walls: 4-star hotels like this one offer guests everything they might need from a hotel stay … and a little bit more.
+- For a luxury experience, try the 200-year-old Berat Castle Hotel, with its beautifully carved wooden ceilings (all built by hand) and stone walls: 4-star hotels like this one offer guests everything they might need from a hotel stay … and a little bit more.
 Rooms go for as little as US$40 during the off-season.

-For mid-range hotels, consider Hotel Mangalemi, where we chose to stay.
+- For mid-range hotels, consider Hotel Mangalemi, where we chose to stay.
 This fantastic hotel is located near the bottom of Rruga Mihal Komnena, the road that leads directly up to Berat Castle.
 Here you’ll find true comfort and genuine Albanian hospitality and we highly recommend consider staying here!

 Many hotels both within and near the castle offer free breakfast, air conditioning (which you’ll certainly need during the hot Summer months!) and close proximity to other main attractions within Berat city.
 A reminder to always carry local cash (Albanian Lek) with you when travelling in Berat, as many establishments – including hotels – don’t accept credit card payments.